 Vyzulta Side Effects

-Note: This document contains side effect information about latanoprostene bunod ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Vyzulta.
+Note: This document provides detailed information about Vyzulta Side Effects associated with latanoprostene bunod ophthalmic.
+Some dosage forms listed on this page may not apply specifically to the brand name Vyzulta.

 Along with its needed effects, latanoprostene bunod ophthalmic (the active ingredient contained in Vyzulta) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.